decaf-dev/obsidian-dataloom/README.md

 ![Screenshot](.readme/url.png)

+### Copy Cell Content

+Right click a cell and its content will be added to your clipboard

 ### Undoing a Type Change

 If you accidently change your column to a different type, all data will be erased.
 It this happens, go to editing mode and use `ctrl+z` or `option-z` on your keyboard to undo the change.